-My mum was diagnosed with lymphoma a couple of years ago.
-She's now in remission, and it was a horrendous time that my family would never want to repeat in a million years.
-But, much like how I imagine the experience of eating a piece of hardened dog shit embedded with nuggets of milk chocolate might be, there were pockets of joy.
+My mum was diagnosed with lymphoma a couple of years ago and is now in remission.
+It was a horrendous time that my family would never want to repeat in a million years.
+But, much like how I imagine the experience of eating a piece of hardened dog shit embedded with nuggets of milk chocolate might be, it had pockets of joy.
+Bleak joy.

-The first laugh-out-loud moment came when Mum was hospitalised for having an extremely low blood count and was given an immediate transfusion before her consultant was able to diagnose her.
-A problem with excess fluid in her ears had left her partially deaf so the doctor had to shout – really loudly – to her during ward rounds.
-"I'M AFRAID YOU HAVE CANCER," he bellowed, like Brian Blessed.
+The first laugh-out-loud moment came when mum was hospitalised for having an extremely low blood count and was given an immediate transfusion before her consultant was able to diagnose her.
+A problem with excess fluid in her ears had left her partially deaf so the doctor had to shout – really loudly – to her during ward rounds, "I'M AFRAID YOU HAVE CANCER," he bellowed, like Brian Blessed.
 "BUT IT'S THE GOOD KIND!
 THE BEST TYPE TO HAVE."
-It was ridiculous.
+It was absurd.

 Then came the chemo.
-After a series of treatments, Mum's hair began to fall out in clumps until she was left with a single section at the very back that was as long as a ruler.
+After a series of treatment, mum's hair began to fall out in clumps until she was left with a single section at the very back that was as long as a ruler.
 She looked like Tong-Po in Kickboxer.
-Mum co-opted my sisters and I into transforming her remaining hair into a makeshift fringe, though, by pulling it over the rest of her (very bald) head and "setting" it over her eyebrow-less forehead.
+My mum co-opted my sisters and I into transforming her remaining hair into a makeshift fringe, though, by pulling it over the rest of her (very bald) head and "setting" it over her eyebrow-less forehead.
 It was spiky and peeped out from under her headscarf, like a curious tarantula, but none of us had the heart to tell her.
-I'll never forget her face when she asked us if she looked OK.
+I remember her face when she asked us if she looked okay.
 We lied.
 And we laughed.
 It didn't matter – she felt better.

-Later, my younger sister convinced Mum to let her cut the remaining strands of hair off with a pair of kitchen scissors.
+Later, my younger sister convinced mum to let her cut the remaining strands of hair off with a pair of kitchen scissors.
 It was a disturbing moment and one that my sister is still haunted by.
-By this point, Mum's eyes had become like those of a small child; shiny, nervous, searching for security and validation.
+By this point mum's eyes had become like those of a small child; shiny, nervous, searching for security and validation.
 My sister became her parent, soothing her with kind words and preparing anything she wanted to eat at the drop of a hat, cleansing her face for her while she laid in bed and listening to her talk about God, the meaning of life and the clarity that cancer forces upon its unwilling hosts.
-Then Mum would ask her if her arms looked fat, demand buttered teacakes and end up nodding off mid-sentence, releasing a steady stream of trapped, ill wind as she snoozed.
+Then mum would ask her if her arms looked fat, demand buttered teacakes and wind up nodding off mid-sentence, releasing a steady stream of trapped, ill wind.

 It was funny.
 Really, really funny.
 But desperately sad, too.
-We knew that, deep down, the poor sod had stopped caring about clothing after realising that the woman he had spent the last 40 years trying to impress might not be around to be impressed any more.
+We knew that, possibly, the poor sod had stopped caring about clothing after realising that the woman he had spent the last forty years trying to impress might not be around to be impressed anymore.

 Then there was Edna, the woman my mum shared a room with at the hospital, who kept putting her oxygen tube up her arse.
 She was clearly delirious and never had any visitors.
 The nurse would return every few hours to retrieve the tube, saying, "Oh Edna!
 Where's that tube?
 Is it up your bum again?"
 I'll always remember Edna for making my mum laugh, albeit inadvertently, and the tenderness of the nurses who never seemed to run out of kindness, care and humour.

-Cancer is a savage disease that, once it's left the starting blocks, doesn't want to give up.
+Cancer is a savage disease that, once out the starting blocks, doesn't want to give up.
 At every turn, it's trying to give you the finger, saying, "Up yours!
 Not done with you yet, you bastard," but the way that sufferers and survivors handle their treatment is a testament to the fortitude of the human spirit.
 Cancer will stop winning one day, it will.
-But you have to match its stubbornness with humour and silliness wherever you can, with whoever you can.
-Even if hope is thin and even if you feel guilty doing it.
-Because if you're not laughing, you'll be bawling.
-Trust me, it's one of the only ways to cope.
+But you have to match its stubbornness with humour and silliness wherever you can, even if hope is thin, because if you're not laughing you'll be bawling.
+As I found out, it's one of the only ways to cope.

 More like this: